mozmeao/platform-docs/docs/install.md

     npm install

 !!! note
-    Bedrock uses npm to ensure that Node.js packages that get installed are the exact ones we meant (similar to pip hash checking mode for python).
+    We ue npm to ensure that Node.js packages that get installed are the exact ones we meant (similar to pip hash checking mode for python).
 Refer to the [npm documentation](https://docs.npmjs.com/) for adding or upgrading Node.js dependencies.

 !!! note
     As a convenience, there is a `make preflight` command which calls some of the commands above to bring your installed Python and NPM dependencies up to date and also fetches the latest DB containing the latest site content.
 This is a good thing to run after pulling in latest changes from the `main` branch.